 Some of the most complex aspects of business are planning projects, developing knowledge search bases and strategizing.
 Mind mapping simplifies these kinds of complex business tasks.
 They enable executives to consume, understand and retain complex issues quickly.

-A survey conducted by mind mapping expert Chuck Frey reveals that more than half of respondents use it for project and knowledge management, and almost 40% use it for strategizing.
-Some 92% of participants in Frey's survey express that mind mapping helps them to understand concepts quickly and clearly.
-It also helps them to share what they've learned with others.
+The Mind Mapping Software Trends survey conducted by mind mapping expert Chuck Frey reveals that more than half of respondents use it for project and knowledge management, and almost 47 percent use it for strategizing.
+It also helps them to share what they’ve learned with others with greater clarity.

 Creativity is essential during any stage of life, and mind mapping is the ideal tool for sparking creativity.
-Respondents to Frey's survey revealed that mind mapping has resulted in a 50% increase in their creativity.
+This is largely due to the fact that mind mapping helps to establish links between different ideas.
+By doing this, you can practice jumping between ideas and connecting them.
+Respondents to Frey’s survey revealed that mind mapping has resulted in a 50 percent increase in their creativity.

 Mind-mapping practitioners say that the technique helps them sort through their thoughts and make meaningful connections during creative projects.
 Furthermore, the technique enables users to commit their ideas to paper quickly so that they can record emerging concepts before their creative spark dissipates.

-Learners of all kinds can gain a distinct advantage by using the mind-mapping technique in tandem with cognitive learning theory (CLT).
-Before you start creating your mind map, however, review your information sources quickly.
+Before you start creating your mind map, first determine the central theme of your map.
+Next, review your information sources quickly.
 Scan the titles, subtitles, headings and visual representations.
 This quick scan will help you to focus your attention and better understand complex content.

 Once you’ve discovered the central theme of your mind map, write it as a title in the middle of a piece of paper, and draw a picture that represents that idea.
 Then, draw a circle or square around the central idea and picture.

 As you develop your mind map, remember that you only have so much space.
-As a rule of thumb, make each branch the length of the keyword.
-As you work on the branches, try to keep in mind how much space you'll need to complete the full layout of your mind map.
+As a rule of thumb, make each branch the length of the keyword you use for it.
+As you work on your primary and secondary branches, try to keep in mind how much space you’ll need to complete the full layout of your mind map.